concourse/rfcs/074-k8s-storage/proposal.md

 ### What's a CSI Driver?

 In a container orchestration (CO) system, such as Kubernetes or Cloud Foundry, you need a way to provide storage to containers.
-This could be ephemeral (lifecycle is tied to the container) or persistent (exists outside of the container's lifecycle) storage.
+This could be ephemeral (lifecycle is tied to the container) or persistent (operates outside of the container's lifecycle) storage.
 In order to support many different storage providers the [CSI spec](https://github.com/container-storage-interface/spec/blob/master/spec.md) was made to allow CO's to have a consistent way to ask for storage for containers.

 A CSI driver is an implementation of a gRPC interface.
 The CO communicates with a CSI driver over a unix domain socket.